 We may also offer you a free local medical if we feel it could benefit your case or if you haven’t yet sought medical attention for your injury already.

 How much compensation can I claim for a gym injury?
-Unfortunately, at this stage, we cannot possibly give a definitive answer to this question as there are so many variables and parts that make up the final settlement claim amount.
+Unfortunately, at this stage, we cannot possibly give a definitive answer to this question as there are so many variables and parts that make up the final settlement figure.
 A gym injury claim doesn’t just consider the injury itself, but also includes a whole range of other damages that all affect the final amount to be awarded.
 Damages that should be included in your claim are:

 - General Damages – This is the term given for the physical and mental aspects of your claim.
 These are for the level of pain and suffering you have endured, the affect it has had on your well-being, and your prognosis for the future.